 - With the objective of protecting food safety, no product returns will be admitted under any circumstances.

 4.- RECOMMENDATIONS AND INTERNAL MEASURES

-With the aim of increasing the health and safety measures protecting our “Bosses” and employees, from Monday 23rd March and throughout the week we will be installing perspex screens for protection/separation at the tills of all our supermarkets.
+With the aim of increasing the health and safety measures protecting our “Bosses” and employees, from Monday the 23rd of March 2020 and throughout that week we installed perspex screens for protection/separation at the tills of all our supermarkets.

-Furthermore, Mercadona has adopted internal measures to strengthen the health and safety of its employees, including the company providing the necessary hygiene and prevention tools both in the stores and in logistics centres and warehouses, and the adoption of specific criteria regarding health, ensuring safe distances and capacities in all its units.
+Furthermore, Mercadona has adopted internal measures to strengthen the health and safety of its employees, including the company providing protective safety goggles and the necessary hygiene and prevention tools both in the stores and in logistics centres and warehouses, and the adoption of specific health criteria to ensure safe distances and capacities in all its units.

-Likewise, the daily cleaning and disinfection processes in our facilities (stores, logistics centres and warehouses) has been reinforced with external services.
+Likewise, the daily cleaning and disinfection processes in our facilities (stores, logistics centres and warehouses) have been reinforced with external services.